Expanding continual few-shot learning benchmarks to include recognition of specific instances: Introduction

+\paragraph*{Establishing benchmarks in continual and few-shot learning} While there are several established benchmarks in Continual learning and Few-shot learning individually, consensus regarding appropriate Continual \emph{and} Few-shot learning benchmarks is still emerging \citep{Antoniou2020}.
+Defining benchmarks is crucial for effective research progress, because benchmark conditions and characteristics strongly affect the potential performance of various models and algorithms.
+Frustratingly, many methods are only applied to one benchmark contender, making results incomparable to algorithms or models applied to alternative benchmarks.

-A special case of few-shot learning is reasoning about specific instances.
-This is easy for animals, but typically neglected by ML research.
-For example you usually know which coffee cup is yours, even if it appears similar to the cup of tea that belongs to your colleague.
-It is easy to see how this capability has applications across domains from autonomous robotics to dialogue with humans to fraud detection.
+The aim of this work is to broaden the range of capabilities covered in CFSL benchmarks to include recognition of specific instances of an object, regardless of class.
+Recognition of specific instances is an important capability that is routine for humans and other animals but is largely neglected by ML.
+For example, you usually know which coffee cup is yours, even if it appears similar to the cup of tea that belongs to your colleague.
+It is easy to see how this capability has applications across domains from autonomous robotics, to dialogue with humans or applications such as fraud detection.
+Reasoning about specific instances underpins memory for singular facts and an individual's own autobiographical history \citep{baddeley2001concept}, and is therefore important for decision making and planning.

-Another enviable characteristic of human and animal learning, is the ability to perform both continual and few-shot learning simultaneously.
-We need to accumulate knowledge quickly and may only ever receive a few examples to learn from.
-For example, given knowledge of vehicles (e.g. trucks, cars, bikes etc.), we can learn about any number of additional novel vehicles (e.g. motorbike, then skateboard) from only a few examples.
-This ability is critical for everyday life, particularly artificial agents in changing environments and many industry applications.

-In order to combine continual and few-shot learning, Antoninou et al. \cite{Antoniou2020} introduced the Continual Few-Shot Learning (CFSL) framework.
-It is flexible, allowing the description of diverse scenarios with only a small set of parameters: the number of small training sets, referred to as `support sets' (NSS), how many support sets before class changes (CCI), number of classes ($n$-way), and number of exposures ($k$-shot).
-The original study compared standard few-shot learning algorithms and the experiments were limited to only 5 classes per support set and a maximum of 10 support sets, whereas in continual learning problems, there are typically a much larger number of classes and support sets.

-In this study we extended the work of \cite{Antoniou2020} in three main directions.
-First, we ran experiments with an order of magnitude more classes to give results that are comparable with typical continual learning studies.
-Second, we introduced an instance test, which is a special case of the CFSL framework.
-Third, we investigated the effect of Hippocampal-inspired replay under these conditions.